U.S. Relations With Hong Kong

 U.S.-HONG KONG RELATIONS

 In 1997, China resumed the exercise of sovereignty over Hong Kong, ending more than 150 years of British colonial rule.
 Hong Kong is a Special Administrative Region of the People's Republic of China.
 Its foreign relations and defense are the responsibility of China.
-However, Hong Kong is a customs territory and economic entity separate from the rest of China and is able to enter into international agreements on its own behalf in commercial and economic matters.
+However, Hong Kong is a customs territory and economic entity separate from the rest of China and is able to enter into international agreements on its own behalf in commercial, economic, and certain legal matters.

 U.S. policy toward Hong Kong is stated in the U.S.-Hong Kong Policy Act of 1992 and grounded in the determination to promote Hong Kong's prosperity, autonomy, and way of life.
 The United States maintains substantial economic and political interests in Hong Kong.
 The U.S. supports Hong Kong's autonomy under the "One Country, Two Systems" framework by concluding and implementing bilateral agreements; promoting trade and investment; broadening law enforcement cooperation; bolstering educational, academic, and cultural links; supporting high-level visits of U.S. officials; and serving the large community of U.S. citizens and visitors.